 - The National Ambassador Youth Forum takes place in Quebec City, from February 25 to March 1st.

 - A new program, the Franconnexion Sessions, is officially lauched in September 2011.

-- French for the Future celebrated its 15th anniversary!
+- French for the Future celebrates its 15th anniversary!
 Click here for pictures of the event.

-- In April, the President's Award was introduced and presented to Ms. Nada Ristich.
+- In April, the President's Award is introduced and presented to Ms. Nada Ristich.
 Click here for pictures.

-- The National Ambassador Youth Forum was held in Edmonton, Alberta, from August 23 to 28th, 2012.
+- The National Ambassador Youth Forum is held in Edmonton, Alberta, from August 23 to 28th, 2012.

 - Local Forums were organized in Calgary, Charlottetown, Edmonton, Fredericton, Halifax, Moncton, Montreal, Ottawa, St. John's, Summerside, Toronto, Vancouver and Winnipeg.
 And Local Forums will be held in London, Sudbury and Yellowknife in the fall.

-- In August, the John Ralston Saul Award was introduced and presented to Olympic figure skater Patrick Chan.
+- In August, the John Ralston Saul Award is introduced and presented to Olympic figure skater Patrick Chan.